 Cheesy High Iron Baby Meatballs

-- Preheat oven to 400 F and link a baking sheet with parchment paper.
+- Preheat oven to 400 F and put the baking sheet in the oven to preheat.

 - In a large bowl, mix together the baby cereal and milk and allow it to sit for 10 minutes.

 - Add in the meat, cheese, egg, oregano, pepper, and salt (optional).
-Mix until combined then roll into 2- tbsp meatballs.
-Place on the baking sheet and bake for 15 minutes or until it reaches 165 F.
+Mix until combined then roll into 1 tbsp meatballs.
+Grease the baking sheet.
+Place on the baking sheet and spritz with a bit more oil in an oil atomizer.
+Bake for 15 minutes or until it reaches 165 F, flipping once half way through.

 - Allow to cool slightly before serving to baby, or transfer to a freezer bag for later eating.